Planting Disabled Futures

 A watercolor mock-up of the Crip Cave, with moira williams' Stim Tent, two VR stations, a potential sound bed, and a table for drawing/writing.

-A cyanotype/watercolor mock-up of what the app may look like: tree-like structures, with portals and choices to go up (into leaves) and down (into the soil)
+A cyanotype/watercolor mock-up to inspire our app: tree-like structures, with portals and choices to go up (into leaves) and down (into the soil)

 A cyanotype/watercolor mock-up of the roots with portals and haptic sensation surfaces.